-TREES Type Amount Needed Buy or Collect (add where) Season/Month VEGETABLES Amount Needed Buy or Collect Season/Month VEGETABLES Amount Needed Buy or conect Season/Worth
+TREES Type Amount Needed Buy or Collect (add where) Season/Month VEGETABLES Amount Needed Buy or Collect Season/Month

 4. Develop the Crop Rotation Plan for the year

 Using an example permagarden bed from the host farmer, ask the farmer to think about what was planted here before this crop was planted and what will be planted here after this crop is harvested.